ProtoMD: A Prototyping Toolkit for Multiscale Molecular Dynamics: Design and implementation

-The CG variables mentioned throughout this paper are functions of atomic protein coordinates (although in principle, one could define the solvent as a subsystem).
+The CG variables used in \emph{ProtoMD} are functions of atomic coordinates of the macromolecule of interest (although in principle, one could define the solvent as a subsystem).
 In MD simulations, the solvent atoms typically account for at least 50\% to 75\% by particle count of the total system.
-In order to keep the solvent amount constant, solvation is done only once in \TkName, and the SubSystem class updates only the coordinates of the protein in the course of a multiscale coevolution simulation.
+After the end of each CG timestep, \emph{ProtoMD} extracts the macromolecule, which is then resolvated using Gromacs, and counter-ions (by default NaCl) are added to the system.
+The reason resolvation is done is to avoid bad atom contacts between the macromolecule and the solvent.
+In the case of simulations done in vacuum or using implicit solvent models, solvation is omitted.

-\section{User Guide}
+\section{User guide}

-The purpose of this section is to describe how users can launch and analyze multiscale simulations via the \TkName platform. \TkName can be used as an executable module, i.e. \emph{a program} with command line arguments.
+The purpose of this section is to describe how users can launch and analyze multiscale simulations via the \emph{ProtoMD} platform. \emph{ProtoMD} can be used as an executable module, i.e. a program with command-line arguments.
 In this mode, a GROMACS compatible structure input file can be used to initiate a multiscale simulation.
-The user must also supply GROMACS-specific parameters for running MD simulations (used for the microscopic phase), and \TkName-specific parameters needed for the mesoscopic phase wherein the CG variables are advanced in time and new microstates are generated.
+The user must also supply GROMACS-specific parameters for running MD simulations (used for the microscopic phase), and \emph{ProtoMD}-specific parameters needed for the mesoscopic phase wherein the CG variables are advanced in time and new microstates are generated.
 The output is an hdf file that contains information including the trajectory at user-specified CG time steps.
-In the second mode, \TkName can be used as a library containing modules that can be assembled into programs; this mode facilitates debugging runs and analyzing results.
+In the second mode, \emph{ProtoMD} can be used as a library containing modules that can be assembled into programs; this mode facilitates debugging runs and analyzing results.

-\subsection{Genaral Concepts}
+\subsection{Genaral concepts}

-\TkName is built on the concept that everything related to a simulation (including configuration parameters and output) is stored in a single database file.
+\emph{ProtoMD} is built on the concept that everything related to a simulation (including configuration parameters and output) is stored in a single database file.
 Most traditional MD programs rely on a large number of configuration and parameter files.
 Even though having a number of files in different locations makes it relatively easy for users to modify these files, it is more convenient to reproduce a single input file when rerunning a simulation at either a later date or on another computer.